NotMbk/Unity-Debug-Overlay/README.md

 1. Download `DebugOverlay.cs`
 2. Drop it into your Unity project's Scripts folder
 3. That's it!
-The debugger will automatically initialize when first accessed.
+The debugger will automatically initialize when first accessed.(you can attach it to a game object to access values like color or change them in the script)
-(you can attach it to a game object to access values like color or change them in the script)
+4. you can toggle the overlay with backtick or bind it to your liking.

 ### Basic Usage